EduardStroescu/ExpoDash/README.md

 ## Overview

-The aim of this project is to create a web and mobile product ordering application with user and admin accounts, admin dashboard for tracking orders and managing products.
+The aim of this project is to create a web and mobile product ordering application tailored towards small businesses who want to be able to manage everything from a single endpoint.
+Current features include user and admin accounts, admin dashboard for tracking orders and managing products, realtime order tracking and updating for both types of accounts.

-Future Goals: location tracking, push notifications, live support chat.
+Future Goals: push notifications, live support chat

 ### Features